Karol Mets

-Karol Mets (/et/; born 16 May 1993) is an Estonian professional footballer who plays as a centre back or defensive midfielder for Bundesliga club St. Pauli and the Estonia national team.
+Karol Mets (/et/; born 16 May 1993) is an Estonian professional footballer who plays as a centre back or defensive midfielder for German club VfL Bochum and the Estonia national team.

 Club career

 Early football career in Estonia

 Mets came through the Tulevik youth system, and played for the club's reserve sides Tulevik II and Warrior.

 In November 2010, Mets was included in Flora's first team squad for pre-season training.
 He made his debut for the club on 1 March 2011, against Levadia in the Estonian Supercup match.
 Flora won 5–3 on penalties.
 Mets made his debut in the Meistriliiga on 2 April 2011 in a 1–0 away victory over Kuressaare.
 He soon established himself as Flora's first choice centre back alongside Karl Palatu.
 Mets helped Flora win the Meistriliiga title in 2011.

 Viking

 On 5 December 2014, Mets signed a three-year contract with Norwegian club Viking.
 He made his debut in the Tippeligaen on 6 April 2015 in a 1–0 away loss to Mjøndalen.